Patrick Hobsch: Early life

 Hobsch was born in Bremen; he is the son of former footballer Bernd Hobsch and the family moved several times during Bernd's career before settling in Schwarzenbruck (near Nuremberg).

 Career

 In June 2021, Hobsch signed for SpVgg Unterhaching of the Regionalliga Bayern on a free transfer.

+For the 2024–25 season, Hobsch moved to 1860 Munich in 3.
+Liga, his father also played for the club.